danielbutts/express-passport-linkedin/README.md

 ## Configuring Passport

-Their docs, for a beginning express user, are pretty terrible.
+Passport docs, for a beginning express user, are pretty terrible.
 Search the "Documentation" page for "express" and you'll eventually find:

 ```js
 app.configure(function() {